usegalaxy-eu/website/docs/_events/2016-10-06-Training-hackathon.md

 - elixir
 ---

-We were contributing to the "Galaxy training material hackathon".
+We will contribute to the "Galaxy training material hackathon".
 More information can be found [here](https://gist.github.com/bgruening/a54a8600c5cddca82424ad13569708c3).